antdaviscyber/SCH-Tools/AnyPNG/README.md

 # AnyPNG

 A browser based HEIC/WEBP/AVIF to PNG converter.
-Part of SCH-Tools.
+Part of tools.antdavis.com

 ## What it does